Editorial Note (Updated May 2026):

 The Unresolved Data Deficit:

-- Trial Blueprint Exposed: We have obtained World Rugby’s own technical plan for this project, presented at a Player Welfare Symposium.
+- Trial Blueprint Exposed: World Rugby shared their technical plan for this project in 2024 at a Player Welfare Symposium.
 This document confirms the exact metrics WR planned to measure: passing speed/accuracy, kicking distance/accuracy by zone, knock-ons, and Ball-in-Play time.
 By providing this analysis plan without publishing the final results, WR is demonstrating strategic opacity, creating a massive gap between “internal data exists” and “public data provided”.

 Proof of Flourishing: Outpacing the Men’s Game